pingcap/docs-cn/character-set-and-collation.md

 + The coercibility value of the explicit `COLLATE` clause is `0`.
 + If the collations of two strings are incompatible, the coercibility value of the concatenation of two strings with different collations is `1`.
 Currently, all implemented collations are compatible with each other.
-+ The column's collation has a coercibility value of `2`.
++ The collation of the column, `CAST()`, `CONVERT()`, or `BINARY()` has a coercibility value of `2`.
 + The system constant (the string returned by `USER ()` or `VERSION ()`) has a coercibility value of `3`.
 + The coercibility value of constants is `4`.
 + The coercibility value of numbers or intermediate variables is `5`.
 + `NULL` or expressions derived from `NULL` has a coercibility value of `6`.

-When inferring collations, TiDB prefers using the collation of expressions with lower coercibility values (the same as MySQL).
+When inferring collations, TiDB prefers using the collation of expressions with lower coercibility values.
 If the coercibility values of two clauses are the same, the collation is determined according to the following priority:

 binary > utf8mb4_bin > utf8mb4_general_ci > utf8_bin > utf8_general_ci > latin1_bin > ascii_bin